 Flexible Spending Accounts—FSA withholdings and reimbursement of eligible expenses continue so long as your salary is sufficient to pay them.
 If an insufficient salary prevents the deduction of your allotment, reimbursements for eligible health expenses will not be made, but you will continue to be reimbursed for dependent care expenses up to the balance in that account as long as the expenses incurred allowed you (or your spouse, if married) to work, look for work, or attend school full-time.
 Once you return to sufficient pay, your allotment will restart and the remaining balance due on your account will be recalculated to coincide with the remaining pay periods to match your annual election amounts.
 Reimbursement of health care expenses will also resume.

-Thrift Savings Plan—The impact of a furlough on TSP payroll withholdings depends on whether the employee is investing on a biweekly dollar amount basis or on a percentage of salary basis.
-In the former, so long as pay for that pay period is sufficient to make that investment, withholdings remain the same, as do the agency matching contributions for FERS employees (their automatic 1 percent of salary agency contributions for them are reduced proportionately to their reduction in pay, however, since those contributions are based on that percentage even if the employee invests according to a dollar amount).
+Thrift Savings Plan—The impact of a furlough on TSP payroll withholdings depends on whether you are investing on a biweekly dollar amount basis or on a percentage of salary basis.
+In the former, so long as your pay for that pay period is sufficient to make that investment, withholdings remain the same, as do the agency matching contributions for FERS employees (the automatic 1 percent of salary agency contributions for them are reduced proportionately to their reduction in pay, however, since those contributions are based on that percentage even if the employee invests according to a dollar amount).

 Leave—A furloughed employee may not substitute paid time off for furlough time.
-Annual and sick leave accrual is not affected unless the employee reaches a total of 80 hours of unpaid leave in a leave year.
-The employee will not earn annual and sick leave in the pay period in which that 80-hour accumulation is reached.
-If the employee again accumulates 80 hours of nonpay status, he or she will again not earn leave in the pay period in which that new 80-hour total is reached.
+Annual and sick leave accrual is not affected unless you reach a total of 80 hours of unpaid leave in a leave year.
+You will not earn annual and sick leave in the pay period in which that 80-hour accumulation is reached.
+If you again accumulate 80 hours of non-pay status, you will again not earn leave in the pay period in which that new 80-hour total is reached.

-Injury Compensation—Federal workers who are injured while on furlough are not eligible for Federal Employees Compensation Act benefits, which are paid only for injuries incurred while performing official duties.
+Injury Compensation—If you are injured while on furlough, you are not eligible for Federal Employees Compensation Act benefits.
+They are paid only for injuries incurred while performing official duties.
 For the impact of furloughs on those already receiving injury compensation, see General Rules and Procedures in Chapter 5, Section 5.

-Unemployment Compensation—While on furlough, federal employees may become eligible for unemployment benefits under state policies of the employee’s duty station.
-You must report any earnings during a period for which you are claiming unemployment benefits; your benefit may be reduced and even eliminated.
+Unemployment Compensation—While on furlough, you may become eligible for unemployment benefits under state policies of your duty station.
+You must report any earnings during a period for which you are claiming unemployment benefits.
+If you are receiving earnings, your benefit may be reduced and even eliminated.
 If you fail to report earnings, you may be determined to have been overpaid benefits and be required to repay your state.
 Employees who receive back pay for furlough time, which may happen after a “shutdown” type furlough, must repay any unemployment compensation benefits received.
 See Chapter 5, Section 7.

-Outside Work—Persons on furlough remain federal employees and therefore standards of ethical conduct and restrictions on outside employment continue to apply.
+Outside Work—If you are on furlough you remain a federal employee and therefore standards of ethical conduct and restrictions on outside employment continue to apply.
 In addition to government-wide policies, rules specific to an agency or occupation also may require prior approval of, or may prohibit, certain types of outside employment.
 See Chapter 10, Section 5.

 Learn more about furloughs in 1105 Media Inc.’s book How to Manage Your Federal Job Furlough.
 Please call (800) 989-3363 for ordering information.